 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the District are described in Note 2 to the financial statements.
-No new accounting policies were adopted and the application of existing policies was not changed during the year, except as follows:
+No new accounting policies were adopted and the application of existing policies was not changed during the year.